eidosmontreal/unreal-vdb/README.md

 **We add support for both these libraries in Unreal, giving artists access to a new range of possibilities**.
 Once imported, every VDB grids are converted to NanoVDB for better performance.

-The **goal** isn't to provide a reference viewer for VDB grids (although we do offer some interesting options) but to **foster an experimental environment to play with volumes**.
+The **goal** isn't to provide a reference viewer for VDB grids (although we do offer some interesting options) but to **foster an experimental environment to play with sparse volumes**.
 We want this plugin to be **as generic as possible** to allow a maximum of customization and tinkering, whether you are a (technical) artist or a programmer.

 We provide direct support for (simplistic) realtime rendering with **Unreal materials**, with the option to implement your very own raymarching HLSL code in the material editor.
 If you are a programmer and don't care about Unreal materials but still don't want to reinvent the wheel, we also provide a more **traditional and easy-to-modify path to render volumes** (ideal to implement the latest rendering and/or denoising paper).
 We even hacked our way into the **pathtracer** to allow for offline rendering experimentations.
 If you want to sample a volume to create an impressive **Niagara system**, that is also possible.

-Disclaimer: This is my very first project using Unreal.
-As you may know, it is not easy customizing Unreal's renderer without modifying the source code, so I've tried my best in the allotted time I had but I have no doubt that there are better ways to implement what I did.
-If you are an Unreal expert, I would be happy to hear your feedback/suggestions/comments by sending an email at tlambert.cg@gmail.com.

 ## Features
 - Import OpenVDB files
 - Import NanoVDB files
-- Once imported, every grid is converted to NanoVDB
+- Convert every VDB file to NanoVDB, once imported
-- Grids can be visualized in the viewport
-- Grids can be converted to Texture3Ds
+- Viewport visualization
 - Unreal volumetric materials support
 - Ambient light and first directional light support
-- Grids can be sampled within custom Niagara modules
+- Niagara modules can sample VDB Grids
+- Option to convert Grids to Texture3Ds
 - Pseudo pathtracer integration, for offline experiments
 - More traditional graphics integration (no materials) for faster iterations

 ## Installation
-Download the repo, and copy it in your project (or Engine) Plugins folder.
+Download the repo and copy it in your project `Plugins` folder.
 Unreal will need to be recompiled.

+If you are not able to compile Unreal, you can alternatively use the precompiled binaries packages in [Releases](https://github.com/eidosmontreal/unreal-vdb/releases).

 ---
 ## First steps